How to Choose a Digital Dental Lab for Your Practice

 A great lab acts as an extension of your team, providing the expertise and reliability you need to deliver outstanding results for every patient.
 This means looking beyond just price and turnaround times.
 You need to evaluate their technological capabilities, from their ability to support an end-to-end digital workflow to the quality of materials they use in their advanced manufacturing processes.
 It's also critical to consider the user experience—do they offer an intuitive online portal for case tracking and communication?
 Can they handle the in-house customizations your complex cases require?
 And finally, will their systems integrate smoothly with the technology you already have in your office?
 We'll cover each of these points to help you create a checklist for vetting potential labs and finding the perfect fit.

-End-to-End Digital Workflow Capabilities
+Verify Their End-to-End Digital Workflow

 A lab that offers a complete, end-to-end digital workflow is essential.
 This means they can handle everything from the initial digital scan to the final restoration within a single, integrated system.
 When a lab has this capability, it streamlines the entire process, reducing the chance of errors that can happen when transferring files between different systems.
 This integration ensures higher precision, better-fitting prosthetics, and ultimately, shorter and more comfortable appointments for your patients.
 A truly digital workflow eliminates the guesswork and manual steps that slow down traditional methods.

-An Easy-to-Use Online Portal and Tracking System
+Prioritize an Easy-to-Use Online Portal

 Your lab partner should make your life easier, not more complicated.
 Look for a lab that provides a clean, intuitive online portal.
 This digital hub is your command center for managing your relationship with the lab.
 You should be able to submit cases, communicate directly with technicians, track the progress of every restoration, and handle billing—all in one place, 24/7.
 This level of transparency and accessibility is a game-changer for practice efficiency.
 It means no more phone tag or wondering about a case's status.
 You get the information you need, right when you need it, allowing you to manage your schedule and patient expectations with confidence.

-Advanced Manufacturing and High-Quality Materials
+Ask About Their Manufacturing and Materials

 The technology a lab uses directly affects the quality of your restorations.
 A top-tier digital lab invests in state-of-the-art manufacturing equipment and uses only premium, clinically-proven materials.
 Ask potential labs about their CAD/CAM technology, 3D printers, and milling machines.
 They should be able to produce a wide range of precise restorations, from crowns and bridges to complex hybrid solutions.
 At AvaDent, we use a monolithic design that is significantly stronger and more bacteria-resistant than traditional dentures.
 The materials a lab uses are just as important as their process, so don't be afraid to ask for specifics.